 Mears Ashby is a place where inside becomes out and out becomes in, in the blink of an eye and the passing of a raincloud.
 The halfway house is the conservatory, a serene mix of stone flags, candles, rattan chairs and tasteful greenery.
 Relax, grab a snack, rustle up a good read.
 No one’s hurrying you here.

 Eating with family and friends, buttering fresh bread and sipping good wine while sharing warm conversation, is becoming a lost pleasure.
 But you can revive it at Mears Ashby Hall around the huge dining table for 20 in the main hall.
-You can even annexe the adjoining room for another 14.

 If you’re a bit of a Heston on the side, you can make the kitchen/diner your own giant lab, with space enough to work in teams.
 Spoil yourself and create mouthwatering masterpieces around the six-ring gas hob and five-oven AGA.
 When belts have been loosened, sip coffee from the Gaggia over sounds from the Bose ipod dock.